vida003/Demoniac-Shell/README.md

 	SQL Query (only pgsql/mysql)

-	Get Infos from uid/gid (only linux server)
+	Get Infos from uid/gid (only linux)

 	Line Exec